errornot/ErrorNot/README.md

  - Allow comment all error save in ErrorNot
  - Allow add several user to see, comment and mark resolved project by project
  - Notify by email only if error is new or re-raised after mark like resolved
+ - Notify by a digest.
+The rythme of this digest send need to be define by cron

 ## Requirements